ficusjs/ficusjs-components/src/getting-started/components.md

 The following template literal renderers are available with the [FicusJS renderers library](https://github.com/ficusjs/ficusjs-renderers):

+- htm
+- htm and Preact
 - lit-html
 - uhtml
-- htm and Preact

-**The `document.createElement` renderer cannot be used because of specific internal rendering requirements within each component.**
+**The built-in renderer cannot be used because of specific internal rendering requirements within each component.**

 ---